 So, is Herbalife a scam or is it a legit business opportunity for you?

-I have spent a good amount of time researching the website, reading testimonials, and studying information on the Internet to get to the bottom of what Herbalife really does.
-This is because programs just like this have burned me in the past, and I want to keep others from going down the same path I did.
-You can learn more here in this article “How to Spot an Online Marketing Scam and Avoid Scams”.
+I have researched the website, testimonials, and information on the Internet to get to the bottom of what Affiliate Nation genuinely does.
+This is because I have been burnt by programs just like this in the past and I want to prevent others from making the same mistakes.
+If you’d like to learn Ways to Avoid Online Scams then click the highlighted text.

 Pros and Cons of Herbalife